andymboyle/jargon-bouncer/README.md

 ## How It Works

-No AI, no API calls.
 Just regex patterns and string analysis.
+This is the first time in the history of software engineering where using regex actually takes you from two problems to one.
+You're welcome.

-Each pattern has a **confidence score** (0-1).
+So: Each pattern has a **confidence score** (0-1).
 When a message matches multiple patterns, the highest confidence wins.
 The default threshold is 0.5 — anything above that gets bounced.

 The patterns are designed to catch real error messages from real frameworks with minimal false positives.
 "Select a template from the list" won't trigger the SQL detector because it matches `SELECT ...
 FROM` (case-sensitive, multi-keyword), not the word "from" by itself.